 2) As has been bolded in the previous example, whenever an important abbreviation such as this is first introduced to the reader in an academic text, the original expression should be written out in full and the abbreviated form placed directly after it in brackets.
 After introducing both forms, students are then advised to use the abbreviation for every subsequent mention of that term.

 Please note that Guideline 2 should also be followed when introducing common abbreviations, such as well-known government agencies (Central Intelligence Agency (CIA)), organisations (World Trade Organization (WTO)) and companies (British Broadcasting Corporation (BBC)).

 3) Finally, if an academic assignment contains many abbreviations, the author should consider placing a table of abbreviations before the start of their text.

-Having discussed the basics concepts of abbreviations and how they’re used in academic writing, Lesson 2 next deals with exploring the seven types of English abbreviation and their various rules.
+Having discussed the basics concepts of abbreviations and how they’re used in academic writing, Chapter 2 next deals with exploring the seven types of English abbreviation and their various rules.
 Continue reading if you wish to learn more.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.